WoerglCoin/woerglcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/woerglcoin/woerglcoin/tags) are created regularly to indicate new official, stable release versions of Woerglcoin.
+Tags (link is comming soon) are created regularly to indicate new official, stable release versions of Woerglcoin.

 Testing